rust-lang/reference/src/expressions/block-expr.md

 Blocks are written as `{`, then any [inner attributes], then [statements], then an optional expression, and finally a `}`.
-Statements are usually required to be followed a semicolon, with two exceptions.
+Statements are usually required to be followed by a semicolon, with two exceptions.
 Item declaration statements do not need to be followed by a semicolon.
 Expression statements usually require a following semicolon except if its outer expression is a flow control expression.
 Furthermore, extra semicolons between statements are allowed, but